-Converter switching will stop as soon as VBUS voltage exceeds V{VAC_OV} over-voltage limit that is programmable by OVP[1:0] in REG06.
+Converter switching will stop as soon as VBUS voltage exceeds $V{VAC_OV}$ over-voltage limit that is programmable by OVP[1:0] in REG06.
 It is selectable between 5.5V, 6.5V (default), 10.5V and 14V for USB or 5V, 9V or 12V adaptors respectively.

-Each time VBUS exceeds the OVP limit, an INT pulse is asserted.
-As long as the over-voltage persists, the CHRG_FAULT[1:0] bits are set to 01 in REG09.
-Fault will be cleared to 00 if the voltage comes back below limit (and a hysteresis threshold) and host reads the fault register.
+Each time VBUS exceeds the OVP limit, an INT pulse is asserted and as long as the overvoltage persists, the CHRG\FAULT[1:0] bits are set to 01 in REG09.
+Fault will clear to 00 if the voltage comes back below limit (and a hysteresis threshold) and host reads the fault register.
 Charger resumes its normal operation when the voltage comes back below OVP limit.